From Proof-theoretic Validity to Base-extension Semantics for Intuitionistic Propositional Logic: Introduction

 \section{Introduction}

-Proof-theoretic semantics is the approach to meaning bas\-ed on \emph{proof} (understood as \emph{valid argument}).
-There are two major branches of proof-theoretic semantics: proof-theoretic validity and base(-extension) semantics.
-We regard the former as an \emph{operational} semantics, because it proceeds through a reduction relation on arguments, and we regard the latter as a \emph{declarative} semantics, because it proceeds by inductive clauses defining a judgment relation.
-In this paper, we derive from the proof-theoretic validity of intuitionistic logic (IPL), a base-extension semantics for it.
+One intuition regarding the meaning of logical consequence, $\Gamma \vdash \phi$, is that it holds by virtue of the logical form of $\Gamma$ and $\phi$, rather than their specific content.
+One way to express this is by considering arbitrary interpretations of the specific content and demonstrating that $\phi$ holds in any situation in which $\Gamma$ holds.
+This leads to Tarski's interpretation of consequence based on models $\mathfrak{M}$,

+which defines \emph{model-theoretic semantics} (M-tS).
+Observe that consequence is defined in terms of the transmission of some categorical notion (in this case, truth).
+Schroeder-Heister \cite{Schroeder2012categorical} has called this the `standard dogma' of semantics.

+As Prawitz~\cite{Prawitz2007} explains, M-tS conflates the meaning of the logical constants with the \emph{meaning of truth}, since logical structure is defined in terms of interpretations.
+For example, if $T$ is defined as the least set satisfying certain properties, including ‘$\phi \land \psi \in T$ iff $\phi \in T$ and $\psi \in T$’, then no information is gained about $\land$ by saying that it satisfies this relationship.
+Moreover, M-tS fails to provide a genuinely consequential relationship between $\Gamma$ and $\phi$.

-We regard intuitionistic propositional logic (IPL) as a particular judgment relation ($\proves$), called consequence, between sets of statements $\Gamma=\{\psi_1,...,\psi_n\}$ and statements $\phi$.
-In a judgment $\Gamma \proves \phi$, we call $\Gamma$ the \emph{context} and $\phi$ the \emph{extract}.
-There are numerous ways of \emph{characterizing} this consequence relation --- for example, through axiom systems, frame semantics, etc. --- but we think of it as existing on its own.
-Tennant \cite{Tennant78entailment} observes that reading \emph{consequence} proof-theoretically --- that is, that the extract follows by some reasoning from the context --- demands a notion of \emph{valid argument} that encapsulates what the forms of valid reasoning are; that is, we require explicating the semantic conditions required for an argument witnessing
+Tennant~\cite{Tennant78entailment} observes that a consequential reading of a consequence judgment $\Gamma \proves \phi$ implies that $\phi$ follows from $\Gamma$ by some valid reasoning.
+This requires a notion of a \emph{valid argument} that encapsulates the forms of valid reasoning.
+We must, therefore, explicate the semantic conditions required for an argument that demonstrates

-to be valid.
-The concept of proof-theoretic validity in the Dummett-Prawitz tradition is one well-studied mathematical approach to meeting this demand.

-The origin of proof-theoretic validity arise from an attempt to understand the ways in which the introduction rules of natural deduction systems (see Gentzen \cite{Gentzen}) \emph{define} the connectives of a logic.
-As such, the philosophical paradigm underwriting proof-theoretic validity is \emph{inferentialism} --- the view that meaning (or validity) arises from rules of inference (see Brandom \cite{Brandom2000}).
-Proof-theoretic validity was introduced by Prawitz \cite{Prawitz1971ideas} with the philosophical significance explained by Dummett \cite{Dummett1991logical}.
-In this paper, we follow the characterization given by Schroeder-Heister \cite{Schroeder2006validity}, who distinguished the computational and semantic aspects of the earlier work.

-For IPL, we take the introduction rules of $\calculus{NJ}$ as \emph{a priori} valid.
-Intuitively: if $\Gamma \proves \phi$, then there is a \emph{direct} argument beginning with $\Gamma$ and concluding $\phi$ in $\calculus{NJ}$.
-An argument is \emph{indirect} (i.e., not direct) if it contains \emph{detours}; for example, if it contains sub-arguments of the following form:

-This is a detour because all of the requisite argumentation required to establish the conclusion is unnecessarily replicated; that is, the above argument can \emph{reduced} to the following: